FAIRDataPipeline/javaSimpleModel/README.md

 ## Installation of dependencies

 First, install Java (JDK v.11 or later), and gradle (v.6.5 or later) on your system.
 Then install the FAIR data registry if it is not already installed - see [here](https://fairdatapipeline.github.io/docs/local_registry/) for instructions.
-The [javaDataPipeline](https://github.com/FAIRDataPipeline/javaDataPipeline) API is already registered on [JitPack](https://jitpack.io), so you don't need to install it manually.
+The [javaDataPipeline](https://github.com/FAIRDataPipeline/javaDataPipeline) API is registered on [Maven Central](https://repo1.maven.org/maven2/org/fairdatapipeline/api/), so gradle will automatically resolve it as a dependency.

 ## Installing the command line tools